PM-IDE/bxes/Readme.md

 - Then the sequence of traces variants is written.

 ### Event log metadata format
-- The number of metadata values is written (`u32`)
-- The key-values pairs are written
 - The number of properties is written (`u32`)
 - The properties are written: key-value pairs, key must be of type string
 - The number of extensions is written (`u32`)